Xynoclafe/azure-powershell/src/Resources/Resources/help/New-AzManagementGroupDeploymentStack.md

 Accept wildcard characters: False
 ```

-### -DenySettingsExcludedActions
+### -DenySettingsExcludedAction
 List of role-based management operations that are excluded from the denySettings.
 Up to 200 actions are permitted.

 ```yaml
 Type: System.String[]